-- 1. Section 51-1a(a), G.S., provides in relevant part: "The Judicial Department of the state shall consist of ... the Public Defender Services Commission." - 2.
-The respondents are public agencies with respect to their administrative functions within the meaning of §1-200(1), G.S. - 3.
+- 3. It is concluded that the respondents are public agencies only with respect to their administrative functions within the meaning of §1-200(1), G.S. - 4.
 By letter of complaint filed April 11, 2013, the complainant appealed to the Commission, alleging that the respondents failed to comply with her requests for certain public records.
-Generally, the complainant sought what she described as administrative records, such as invoices, payments, and contracts, all pertaining to guardian ad litem ("GAL") programs administered through the office of the respondent Chief Public Defender. - 4.
-It is found that, by letter dated January 3, 2013, the complainant requested, for the time period January 1, 2006 through the date of the request:

-(1) Copies of any contracts for professional goods and/or services (and related requests for proposals or solicitations, corresponding bids) currently or previously in effect between the State entity for professional services and the following persons or entities:
+Generally, the complainant sought what she described as administrative records, such as invoices, payments, and contracts, all pertaining to guardian ad litem ("GAL") programs administered through the office of the respondent Chief Public Defender. - 5.
+It is found that, by letter dated January 3, 2013, the complainant requested, for the time period January 1, 2006 through the date of the request: - (1) Copies of any contracts for professional goods and/or services (and related requests for proposals or solicitations, corresponding bids) currently or previously in effect between the State entity for professional services and the following persons or entities: